ThijmenGThN/swaparr/README.md

 ## Getting Started

-To begin, download the executable compatible with your operating system, and utilize the provided examples to execute Swaparr.
+To begin, [download the executable](https://github.com/ThijmenGThN/swaparr/releases) compatible with your operating system, and use the provided samples below to run Swaparr.

 ### Arguments